Language: EN

 Examples of Structs in different languages

-Almost all languages have some type of variable grouping, which may be called Struct or something else.
-But, basically it is the same.
+Almost all programming languages have some type of variable grouping, which can be called Struct or other names but, basically, it is the same.

 {